All Episodes

 No unauthorized speaking, eh?

-But someone in the in the comments is like, well, it's for legal issues.
+But someone in the comments was like, well, it's for legal issues.

 I don't know.

-But uh they're saying like you probably don't want to make an official statement.
+But they're saying like you probably don't want him to make an official statement.

 See, I don't know who these guys are.

-It sounds it it's especially odd to me because it's like a almost like a MAGA cosplay.
+It's especially odd to me because it's almost like a mega cosplay.

-I'm like, is that actually what the T poo the T Pusa turning point USA people were wearing at the time?
+I'm like, is that actually what the T Pusa turning point USA people were wearing at the time?

 Yeah, I don't know.

-Like, cause I cause I because like thinking back like to videos that I have seen of the incident, I don't remember seeing a bunch of people with this outfit you're describing around the crowd or anything.
+Because thinking back to videos that I have seen of the incident, I don't remember seeing a bunch of people with this outfit you're describing around the crowd or anything.

 What the hell?